karlcow/karl-resume/motivation-letter.md

 I'm ready to relocate to another place in the world for working.
 I'm currently living south of Tokyo, Japan.
 I'm a French citizen with a residency in Japan.
 I currently have the **right to work** in the following areas:

 * Countries part of the European community
-* Japan (with a bit of paper work ~4 weeks)
+* Japan

 In the past, I have been working in Canada, France and Japan.

 ## Remote Working

 Often when discussing about remote working, people are focussing on the wrong side of it: employees.
-I have been working remotely from 2001 to 2005 ([W3C](http://www.w3.org/)), from 2010 to 2013 ([Opera Software](http://www.opera.com/)), from 2013 to 2018 ([Mozilla](https://www.mozilla.org/)).
+I have been working remotely from 2001 to 2005 ([W3C](http://www.w3.org/)), from 2010 to 2013 ([Opera Software](http://www.opera.com/)), from 2013 to now ([Mozilla](https://www.mozilla.org/)).
 In my experience, the remote working option is really successful when **everyone in the company is working like if they were remote**, even if coming every day into the office.
 It has very strong dependencies on internal information architecture and workflow management.
 It is not necessary easy to do if local employees (including management) do not embrace [work techniques](https://github.com/karlcow/travailtech/issues) allowing remote working.

 This includes: